Key Takeaways

 2. Adapting Study Strategies

-For optimal preparation for the digital SAT, individuals are advised to:
+For optimal test prep for the digital SAT, individuals are advised to:

 When preparing for the digital SAT, it is important to consider the differences between the digital test and paper test formats, practice using the online interface, and take advantage of available resources such as practice tests and study guides.